 To kick-start the process, companies should first bring together their top team and their functional heads with a clear focus on the digital agenda.
 During open and free-flowing workshops they can discuss and draw out diverse viewpoints and thoughts on digital from within the organisation.
 These discussions can be further enriched by examining how digital pioneers in your industry - in India or around the world - have leveraged digital to transform their business and gain an advantage.

 For example, one major Indian consumer company saw digital as the domain of the marketing team.
 As a result, the company created digital initiatives only within this function.
 Through conducting a Digital Leadership Initiation and Visualisation Exercise (Digital LIVE) with the top team, the company's leaders came to realise the true implications of digital across their manufacturing, supply chain, and organisation - in addition to sales and marketing.
-This realisation led them to rethink their business strategy and place digital at the heart of their future plans.
+This realisation led them to rethink their business strategy and place digital at the heart of their growth plans.

-By developing a common view of digital's true importance, its scope, and the approach it requires, leaders can create a shared understanding of digital's criticality to future business success.
+By developing a common view of digital's true importance, its scope, and the approach it requires, leaders can create a shared understanding of digital's criticality to their business success.
 A crucial first step in the journey to digital transformation that every Indian business must embrace.